TRICARE For Life (TFL)

 TRICARE for Life (TFL) is TRICARE's Medicare-wraparound coverage available worldwide to TRICARE beneficiaries who are also entitled to Medicare.
 Essentially, TFL acts as a supplement to Medicare Part A and B, there are no special enrollment procedures or TRICARE premium payments.
 Medicare Part B information.

-National Guard Soldiers on federal active duty and active duty Family Members are not typically eligible for TRICARE for Life.
-Generally only retired Soldiers who have for Medicare Part A and B and in receipt of retired pay are eligible for TFL, as well as their dependent Family Members, Surviving Spouses and certain former Spouses who have Medicare Part A & B.
+Active duty Soldiers and active duty Family Members are typically not eligible for TRICARE for Life .
+Generally only retired Soldiers who have Medicare Part A and B and in receipt of retired pay are eligible for TFL, as well as their dependent Family Members, Surviving Spouses and certain former Spouses who have Medicare Part A & B.

 TRICARE Benefits change frequently so be sure to reference the TRICARE site at https://tricare.mil/

 For more information, please visit the TRICARE for Life webpage maintained by the TRICARE Management Activity: